 But He isn’t leading us through this wilderness just to bring us back to our old “leeks and onions and garlic.”
 No way.
-He’s leading us into a new and better kingdom.
+He’s leading us to inherit a new and better kingdom.

 And indeed if they had been thinking of that country from which they went out, they would have had opportunity to return.
 But as it is, they desire a better country, that is, a heavenly one.
 Therefore God is not ashamed to be called their God; for He has prepared a city for them.
 (Heb 11:15-16)

-A couple of fabulous observations, from my friend and frequent guest blogger, Lauren Crews: (PSSST: Lauren’s first book, Strength of a Woman, releases on April 13!
-Hurry and check out the special preorder pricing today!)
+A couple of fabulous observations, from my friend and frequent guest blogger, Lauren Crews: (PSSST: Lauren’s first book, Strength of a Woman, is out now–and what a blessing!)

-In Hebrew, truth is the word emet, spelled, Alef, Mem, Tav which are the first, middle, and last letters of the Hebrew alphabet.
+In Hebrew, truth is the word emet, spelled Alef, Mem, Tav–the first, middle, and last letters of the Hebrew alphabet.
 God’s Word was made flesh and God’s Word encompasses truth in all things from the beginning through the end.